juanpablos/academic-kickstart/content/home/teaching.md

   times = 4
   description = """
   + Recitation classes (theoretical and practical) and design of homework material.
-  + Management of teaching aides, for test, exam and homework grading."""
+  + Management of teaching aides for test, exam and homework grading."""

 [[teaching]]
   course = "CC5114 - Neural Networks and Genetic Programming"